Tserewara/blog-posts/introduction-oo-python.md

         return print(self.content)
 ```

 You may be thinking that this approach is longer and more complex.
 It's true.
 But the point is: we don't have to use OO in everything.
 We must understand when objects are needed and when they are not.
-As we considered earlier in this article, when we need to tackle the complexity of a system, OO may be a better choice over the typical prodecural approach.
+As we considered earlier in this article, when we need to tackle the complexity of a system, OO may be a better choice over the typical procedural approach.

 ## How do we identify objects and their relationships?